Principle 1 - Lay Solid Foundations for Management and Oversight

-During 2016, the Corporate Responsibility, Inclusion & Diversity Committee, chaired by the Chief Executive Officer & Executive Director, continued to promote and encourage a work environment where diversity and inclusion is understood and valued.
+During 2017, the Corporate Responsibility, Inclusion & Diversity Committee, chaired by the Chief Executive Officer & Executive Director, continued to promote and encourage a work environment where diversity and inclusion are understood and valued.

-The Dexus gender diversity target to be achieved by 30 June 2016 was that 33% of non-executive directorships were to be held by women and 33% of senior management roles were to be held by women.
-As at 30 June 2016, Dexus’s workforce profile places women at 50% of Non-Executive Directors and 30% of senior manager roles.
+The Dexus gender diversity target for 30 June 2017 was that at least 33% of non-executive directorships and at least 33% of senior management roles were to be held by women.
+As at 30 June 2017, Dexus’s actual levels were 43% of Non-Executive Directors and 33% of senior manager roles.
 Women represent 51% of Dexus’s employees.
-Dexus’s definitions of ‘Senior Management’ and ‘Measurable Objectives’ are disclosed in its Diversity Target which is available at www.dexus.com/boardpolicies.
+Dexus’s definitions of ‘Senior Management’ and ‘Measurable Objectives’ are disclosed in its Diversity Target which is available at www.dexus.com/boardpolicies

-Diversity and flexibility is also a key focus of the Property Male Champions of Change (PMCC) which was established in 2015 by the Property Council of Australia (PCA).
+Diversity and flexibility is also a key focus of the Property Male Champions of Change (PMCC).
 Dexus’s Chief Executive Officer, Darren Steinberg is an active member of the PMCC and participates in a Flexibility sub-committee.
-The PMCC’s focus on driving gender equality in the property industry has resulted in members implementing initiatives relating to flexibility to increase the number of women in the industry and in leadership roles.
+The PMCC’s focus on driving gender equality in the property industry has resulted in members implementing initiatives relating to flexibility to improve the number of women in the industry and in leadership roles.
 Flexibility at Dexus provides every employee with the opportunity to have a say in when, how, or where their work is performed.
-Dexus supports flexible work practices in order to increase personal wellbeing and employee engagement, improve team performance and motivation, maximise productivity, retain talent, and encourage an organisational culture of diversity and inclusion.
-During 2016, the “All people flex” policy was launched which identifies a range of options available for managers and employees to develop flexible and innovative working arrangements that meet both personal and operational needs.
-Since the introduction we have seen a number of female and male employees take advantage of both informal and formal flexibility arrangements.
+Dexus supports flexible work practices to increase personal wellbeing and employee engagement, improve team performance and motivation, maximise productivity, retain talent, and encourage an organisational culture of diversity and inclusion.

 Dexus’s Diversity and Inclusion Principles are available at www.dexus.com/boardpolicies